-Authority
+I. Authority

-Authority is a key factor in our participation in the life of society.
-The word is derived from the Latin 'auctor', meaning one who causes or enables something to grow.
-It should be obvious that for the proper exercise of authority, one must be in communion with God, the ultimate Author of everything that exists.
-To enable growth, one must have something to say, and one must understand and respect the listeners so that what one says helps something grow in them.
+The word is related to 'author' (Latin 'auctor')

+= someone who causes/enables something to grow (Latin 'augere').

+For the proper exercise of authority, one must be in communion with God (the Author of being), one must have something to say, and one must understand and respect the listeners so that what one says helps something grow in them.

 All authority in the Church is an expression of the authority of Jesus, God's Word-made-flesh.
 Every baptised person shares in this authority.
 We all have something to say and to do to help others grow.

+It is an abuse of authority to use it to force others to comply.

-An authoritarian personality
+The authoritarian personality

-To exercise appropriate authority one must avoid being authoritarian.
-Psychologists have identified an 'authoritarian personality' - a personality type that undermines the proper exercise of authority.
-The authoritarian personality is concerned to preserve a system of authoritarian order in which their security is maintained by buttressing and idealising those in authority.
-They claim to be defending the Church (or the Pope), but (unconsciously?) their real concern is not the truth of the matter, but their own psychological and social survival, which is maintained by ensuring that authority preserves an order of clarity and safety in which they participate because they are fearful of uncertainty.
+• Concerned to preserve a system of authoritarian order in which their security is maintained by buttressing and idealising those in authority.

+• They claim to be defending the Church (or the Pope), but unconsciously, their real concern is not the truth of the matter, but their own psychological and social survival, which is maintained by ensuring that authority preserves an order of clarity and safety in which they participate because they are fearful of uncertainty.
 Their emptiness is filled by blind obedience to authority and, if this or the institution from which it emanates is questioned, their source of strength and meaning is endangered and their emptiness threatens to overwhelm them.
-When they attack someone whom they consider a heretic (or a 'modernist', or whatever other name is in vogue as derogatory), they are being propelled by fear.
-In the process they often act with little or no respect for truth, justice or fidelity to the ideas of those they attack.
-Their aim is to eliminate by any means that which they perceive as a threat.
-Opposing them feeds their insecurity and hardens their attack.
-Attempting to appease them by acting in ways that they want is fatal to the building of a healthy community, because such compliance is not in accordance with the truth.